-The Tallahassee-St. Marks Historic Railroad State Trail is the first rail-trail developed by the state, and it follows the route of Florida's first and longest-operating railroad that was used primarily to transport cotton from plantations to awaiting ships.
-Today adventure awaits, as the paved trail—plus side trails and nearby state parks—stand ready for exploration.
+The Tallahassee-St. Marks Historic Railroad State Trail is the first paved rail-trail developed by the state, and it follows the route of Florida's first and longest-operating railroad that was used primarily to transport cotton from plantations to awaiting ships.
+Today adventure awaits, as the rail-trail—plus side trails and nearby state parks—stand ready for exploration.

 As its name implies, the trail stretches about 20.5 miles from the capital city south to St. Marks.
 Longleaf pine and forests of oak, wax myrtle and yaupon holly nicely shade the route.